tibbben/clag2024/README.md

-# Perú, Property and Persuasion:
+# Shared Social License:

-This repository contains a short presentation for the Conservation Extraction Conundrum sessions at the AAG 2017 annual meeting.
+This repository contains a short presentation for the 2024 Confference of Latin American Geography.

-If you are not looking for the repository, but simply the presentation, please see the [hosted version](http://tibbben.github.io/aag2017/).
+If you are not looking for the repository, but simply the presentation, please see the [hosted version](http://tibbben.github.io/clag2024/).

 ---